otterscan/otterscan/README.md

 To the [Geth](https://geth.ethereum.org/) team whose code Erigon is based on.

-To the [Erigon](https://github.com/ledgerwatch/erigon) team that made possible for regular humans to run an archive node in a retail laptop.
-Also, they have been very helpful explaining Erigon's internals which made possible the modifications Otterscan requires.
+To the [Erigon](https://github.com/ledgerwatch/erigon) team that made it possible for regular humans to run an archive node in a retail laptop.
+Also, they have been very helpful explaining Erigon's internals which made the modifications Otterscan requires possible.

 To the [mdbx](https://github.com/erthink/libmdbx) team which is the blazingly fast database that empowers Erigon.